 It was a win-win for us, being paid to market ourselves and fellow trades.

-It is fair to say that not everybody was organised enough to sit down for an hour to stick their business card to the Personal Recommendation list and remember to take a bunch around with them in their van.
+It is fair to say that not everybody was organised enough to sit down for an hour to stick their business card to the Personal Recommendation list.
+Some failed to remember to take a bunch of cards around with them in their van.
 You can take a horse to water, but…

-I will probably be working on a similar project again, but online, because now the recession is coming fast, I need to find the best people too, here in North Cheshire.
+I will probably be working on a similar project again, but online.
+Now the recession is coming fast, I need to find the best people too.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.

 2 comments to “Word of mouth referrals 1993”